 3. Ignore the erroneous message and smile.
 When you conclude your guilt is sending you an incorrect message, label your guilt as a false alarm, ignore it as best you can and make efforts to have a positive attitude in order to avoid creating a self-fulfilling prophecy.

-For much more about how to overcome excessive guilt check out Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For much more about how to overcome excessive guilt check out Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts (Plume, 2014).

 Copyright 2013 Guy Winch

 Teaser image courtesy of freedigitalhotos.net